Hyunmoo: Hyunmoo 4-4

-On 7 September 2021, South Korea tested a submarine launched ballistic missile from a Dosan Ahn Changho-class submarine, making it the third country to develop a conventionally-armed SLBM capability after the Soviet Union (Golf-class submarine) and North Korea (Sinpo-class submarine).
+On 7 September 2021, South Korea tested a submarine-launched ballistic missile (SLBM) from a Dosan Ahn Changho-class submarine, making it the third country to develop a conventionally-armed SLBM capability on a conventionally powered (diesel-electric) submarine after the Soviet Union (Golf-class submarine) and North Korea (Sinpo-class submarine).
 The missile was the Hyunmoo 4-4, a variant of the Hyunmoo-2B with a 500 km range.

 Hyunmoo-3

-In 2006, the South Korean defense ministry released a statement that it had been testing several cruise missiles under the series of Hyunmoo-3 which were similar to the American Tomahawk.
-The first official model, Hyunmoo-3B, was unveiled in 2009 with an maximum range of 1,000 km meaning it could hit any part of North Korea as well as some parts of China and Tokyo.
+In 2006, the South Korean defense ministry released a statement that it had been testing several cruise missiles under the series of Hyunmoo-3 which were similar to the American Tomahawk or the Russian Kalibr.
+The first official model, Hyunmoo-3B, was unveiled in 2009 with a maximum range of 1,000 km meaning it could hit any part of North Korea as well as some parts of China and Tokyo.
 Unlike Hyunmoo-2 missiles, the Hyunmoo-3 missiles would use cruise missile technology.
 It uses the same four axle TEL like the Hyunmoo 2.

 The Hyunmoo-3C missile's deployment is still unknown.
 The missile would have an increased maximum range of 1,500 km.

 Hyunmoo-3D/Hyunmoo-4 are under speculation however work on such a missile is unlikely to occur any time soon due to regulations on missile range.
 Some cite its deployment for the late 2030s, however, such a missile is still a grey area to the public.

 Hyunmoo-4

-While the South Korean military's missiles are currently capable of destroying out North Korean structures on land, it says it needs heavier warheads to be able to destroy North Korea's underground facilities and bunkers.
-The new Hyunmoo IV ballistic missile will likely be fitted with a new 1,000-kilogram (2,200-pound) warhead capable of destroying North Korea's underground military facilities, command centers and its leadership and is probably a variant of the extended-range Hyunmoo-2C missile currently under development.
-Seoul has reached a de facto deal with the U.S. to revise their missile development guidelines so that it can double the maximum payload of its ballistic missiles.
+While the South Korean military's missiles are currently capable of destroying structures at surface level, it says it needs heavier warheads to be able to destroy North Korea's underground facilities and bunkers.
+The new Hyunmoo IV ballistic missile is fitted with a new warhead capable of destroying North Korea's underground military facilities, command centers and its leadership and is probably a variant of the extended-range Hyunmoo-2C missile currently under development.
+Seoul reached a de facto deal with the U.S. in September 2017 to revise their missile development guidelines so that it can double the maximum payload of its ballistic missiles.
 Two Hyunmoo-4 missiles were test-fired in April 2020, with one of them misfiring.
+The Hyunmoo-4 has a range of 800 km and an increased payload of 2000 kg.